thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 So, what does it do?

 `Creating Docker network (create-comit-app)...✓`: creates a docker network to allow several docker containers to communicate with each others.
 The network is named `create-comit-app`.
-TODO: Should we rename it?

 `Starting Ethereum node...✓`: